Understanding Zillow’s new total monthly price display: What rental housing providers need to know

 • Check that your listings reflect the correct required fees.

-If you do not take action on listings in Massachusetts and Connecticut, they will show a “Fees may apply” tag.
+If you do not take action on listings in Massachusetts, Connecticut, and Colorado, they will show a “Fees may apply” tag.
 This signals to renters that some required costs may be missing from the advertised price, which can create uncertainty and reduce renter confidence.

 zillow rental manager costs & fees